LoyolaChicagoCS/gradhandbook/source/general.rst

 where Lewis Towers is labeled 6.
 The main department phone number is 312-915-7999.

+While the current Graduate Program Director (GPD) is often available by phone, you would do well to confirm a face to face meeting time by email, gpd@cs.luc.edu.

 If you are not a current student, tell the Lewis Towers security desk staff that you are coming to see the Computer Science GPD.